Nilavro/BSSPy/README.md

 # BSSPy

-The package has codes for the Bayesuian State Space Model.
+The package has codes for the Bayesian State Space Model.
 It is a generic state space model, the dynamics is specified in the individual demo files.

 ## Getting Started